janko1031/EmailClient/Readme.txt

-THis is basci email client
+This is basic email client